If you want to learn Japanese, finding a good program is hard...

 This provides you with a great way to imitate Japanese speakers, develop your ear for the language, and overall improve your pronunciation.

 Each lesson also provides users with audio playback for the conversation at different speeds so learners can practice their listening comprehension.
-Playback is also available for individual words so you can focus on initiating and hearing the correct pronunciation.
+Playback is also available for individual phrases so you can focus on initiating and hearing the correct pronunciation.

 Rocket Japanese emphasizes more formal Japanese but does make a distinction between the various levels of politeness.